MicrosoftDocs/power-automate-docs/articles/minit/edge-statistics.md

 ---
 title: Edge statistics (preview)
-description: View edges in the process undergoing analysis and display their various properties in the minit desktop application in process advisor.
+description: View edges in the process undergoing analysis and display their various properties in the Minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: conceptual